ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Arguments**

 - `column` — A column with a numeric time delta or an interval expression.
-  - Interval units of `MONTH` and greater are not supported as they don't map to a fixed time interval.
+  - Interval units `MONTH`, `QUARTER` and `YEAR` are not supported as they don't represent a fixed-sized interval in seconds.
 - `maximum_unit` — Optional.
 Maximum unit to show.
   - Acceptable values: `nanoseconds`, `microseconds`, `milliseconds`, `seconds`, `minutes`, `hours`, `days`, `months`, `years`.
   - Default value: `years`.